Skip to content

 Key Benefits:

-4. Iron Absorption: 3.6mg iron (20% DV) prevents anemia
+4. Iron-Rich: 3.7mg iron (46% DV) supports energy and prevents anemia

-Are canned cannellini beans healthy?
+Are canned cannellini beans as healthy as dried?

 Science-based nutrition recommendations